 My dad spent the first 12 years of his life stained with Tennessee red clay, and the remaining 60 years trying to wash it off.
 He was the odd man out in his family.
 Simple, uneducated hill people with not many social graces were his roots.
 My dad was bookish, sensitive and not at all athletic.
 He had the vision and wisdom to know that the only way out of his social and financial “standing” and off the Ford assembly line was to go to college, a goal his father frowned on and did not support.

 There, he met my mother… another sensitive, bookish and not athletic girl with pale skin and dark hair.
 Somehow, they got married, had a baby and took turns working to pay the other’s tuition.
 They graduated and got jobs.
 Growing up, one of the things I KNEW was expected of me was that I was to get good grades and go to college.
 The other thing I began to “know” was that my dad did not like kids.
 His or anyone else’s.
-Rejection by a parent cuts a chasm that is so deep and so wide that really, only the love of God can begin to fill the void.
+Rejection by a parent cuts a chasm that is so deep and so wide that really, it’s hard to fill the void.

 We didn’t start off that badly, but over the years, the rift grew and with it my bitterness and his inability to be a dad.
 He was a “father”… he dutifully picked us up every other weekend, as per their custody agreement, but he didn’t spend time with us.
 We occupied ourselves with our step-siblings and the TV.
 We could watch anything we wanted and for as many hours/days as we wanted as long as we weren’t bugging him.
 We just never “got” each other.
 When he picked us up for the weekend, as we pulled into the garage, I would turn to him and ask “When are you taking me home?”
 I didn’t mean this as an insult, I was a terribly anxious child who missed my mom.
 I simply wanted to know when I was going home again.
 To his fragile ego and insecure self, this question felt like rejection.
 We continued this dance until I was almost 13.